-16. Other non-assessable amounts
+1. Other non-assessable amounts

 Net exempt income is the investor's share of the net exempt income of the trust as per section 36-20 of the ITAA 1997.
 Investors may be required to adjust either the cost base or reduced cost base of their membership interests for this amount.
-The nature of the adjustment will depend on whether the trust is an AMIT or a non-AMIT.
+The nature of the adjustment will depend on whether the trust is an AMIT, attribution CCIV sub-fund trust or a non-AMIT.

 Non-assessable non-exempt amount is the investor's share of the amounts referred to in section 6-23 of the ITAA 1997.
-AMIT investors are required to adjust the cost base and reduced cost base of their membership interests for this amount.
+AMIT or attribution CCIV sub-fund trust investors are required to adjust the cost base and reduced cost base of their membership interests for this amount.

-Other non-attributable amounts (AMMA statement) are cash distributions and other entitlements from an AMIT that exceed the attribution amount, to the extent they are not already shown in other tables.
+Other non-attributable amounts (AMMA statement) are cash distributions and other entitlements from an AMIT or attribution CCIV sub-fund trust that exceed the attribution amount, to the extent they are not already shown in other tables.
 For a non-AMIT, these broadly correspond to amounts that are categorised as, for example, tax-deferred amounts (including returns of capital) and tax-free amounts (other than those amounts that are included in Net exempt income).
-As these amounts comprise cash distributions by the AMIT, they are reflected in the calculation of the AMIT cost base net amount.
-It does not include Other capital gains distributions shown at Table 2 - Capital gains.
+As these amounts comprise cash distributions by the AMIT or attribution CCIV sub-fund trust, they are reflected in the calculation of the AMIT cost base net amount.
+This AMIT cost base net amount does not include Other capital gains distributions shown at Table 2 - Capital gains.

 Tax free amounts (SDS) are amounts referred to in subsection 104-71(3) of the ITAA 1997.
 Investors are required to reduce the reduced cost base (but not reduce the cost base) of their membership interests by these amounts.
-These amounts now only include:
+These amounts now are only: